wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 Each of the above are preceded by "###" comment tags in the script.

 I've refined the script over the years to be a "Swiss Army Knife" that enables me to very quickly get stuff done.
 So it contains most of the coding tricks one would need to use.
 The script use includes all the above features for apps in NodeJs, Ruby, and Python (Anacodna and Tensorflow, and a program cloned from GitHub) so that we can avoid some of the toil and human error of manually typing commands on each new instance.

+If this is too much for you, just cut out the features you don't want, and enjoy the rest.

 ## Copy and paste invocation for menu